-Penn set sail for North America shortly after receiving a royal charter from King Charles II of England to cover a debt, by which he became the proprietor of a huge tract of land in what is now Pennsylvania and Delaware.
-Arriving in the fall of 1682, he landed first at New Castle, before sailing further up the Delaware River to Upland (later renamed Chester) where he moored.1 Continuing his journey another fifteen miles by barge, he came to an area known today as Penn’s Landing—a ten-block stretch along the river from Vine Street to South Street in Philadelphia.
-The importance once accorded this event is reflected by a superb menu from a banquet in 1854 celebrating the 172nd anniversary of his arrival.
-Hosted by the Historical Society of Pennsylvania, the dinner was held at La Pierre House, a new luxury hotel distinguished by a large statue of a bald eagle on the roof over its entrance.2
+Penn set sail for North America shortly after receiving a royal charter from King Charles II of England to cover a debt.
+As a result, he became the proprietor of a huge tract of land in what is now Pennsylvania and Delaware.
+Arriving in the fall of 1682, he landed first at New Castle, before sailing further up the Delaware River to Upland (later renamed Chester) where he moored.1 Continuing his journey another fifteen miles by barge, he came to an area in Philadelphia now known as Penn’s Landing—a ten-block stretch along the river from Vine Street to South Street.
+The lavish banquet in 1854, celebrating the 172nd anniversary of his arrival, was hosted the Historical Society of Pennsylvania.
+It was held at La Pierre House, a new luxury hotel with a large statue of a bald eagle on the roof over its entrance.2

 |La Pierre House (ca. 1854)|

-An American eagle also appears at the top of the menu shown below, perched here over a portrait of George Washington flanked by American flags, creating a splendid trifecta of patriotic images.
+The menu shown below also has an American Eagle at the top, here perched over a portrait of George Washington who is flanked by national flags, creating a splendid trifecta of patriotic images.
 Gilded and tinted in a lithographic process using three stones, the menu was made by Eugene Ketterlinus, one of the first printers in the country to produce colored and embossed lithographs.
-He received an award for his work from the Franklin Institute in 1858, sixteen years after establishing his printing house at 40 North Fourth Street, a few blocks from the wharves that lined the river where Penn landed.
+Ketterlinus received an award for his work from the Franklin Institute in 1858, sixteen years after establishing his printing shop at 40 North Fourth Street, a few blocks from the wharves that lined the river where Penn landed.

 |Penn Marker (1882)|

 1. The settlers in the three southernmost counties of Pennsylvania were permitted to split off in 1704, establishing the semi-autonomous colony of Delaware with New Castle as its capital.